Mayank14-03/stock_portfolio_project/portfolio/templates/portfolio/README.md

 7.Open your browser at:
   http://127.0.0.1:8000/

-Usage:
+📌 Usage

-Add a stock to your portfolio using the “Add Holding” form.
+Add a stock to your portfolio using the “Add Holding” form

-Update or delete stocks from the dashboard.
+Update or delete stocks directly from the dashboard

-View your current portfolio performance, including total returns and profit/loss.
+View your portfolio performance, profit/loss, and returns

-⚠️ Note: Use valid stock symbols (e.g., Apple = AAPL).
-Invalid symbols will be rejected.
+⚠️ Use valid stock symbols (e.g., Apple = AAPL).
+Invalid symbols will be rejected

-Technologies Used:
+🛠️ Technologies Used

 Python 3.x